US imposes sanctions on two more ICC judges

 In a press statement, US Secretary of State Marco Rubio cited provisions of February’s Executive Order 14203, "Imposing Sanctions on the International Criminal Court."
 The order established that any non-US person or organization can be sanctioned if they engage directly in an effort of the ICC to investigate, arrest, detain or prosecute a "protected person" without the consent of that person's country of nationality.
 Rubio described the conduct of both judges as fitting these stipulations, stating: "These individuals have directly engaged in efforts by the ICC to investigate, arrest, detain, or prosecute Israeli nationals, without Israel’s consent, including voting with the majority in favor of the ICC's ruling against Israel’s appeal on December 15."

 On Dec.
 15, the ICC rejected Israel's legal challenge to the case that has been opened over possible war crimes in the Gaza Strip.
 The challenge demanded that the Israeli government be issued a new notification by the Court accounting for the events following the October 7 attacks of 2023.
-The court rejected this appeal on the basis that a previous notification in 2021 covered potential future events.
-Both Lordkipanidze and Damdin voted in favor of the rejection of the appeal.
+The court rejected this appeal on the basis that the initial notification of 2021 covered potential future events.
+Both Lordkipanidze and Damdin voted in favor of rejection of the appeal.

 The criticism was rejected by Rubio, stated that "the United States and Israel are not party to the Rome Statute and therefore reject the ICC’s jurisdiction.
 We will continue to respond with significant and tangible consequences to the ICC’s lawfare and overreach."